qbaocaca/qbaocaca/README.md

 🌱 I’m currently practicing C++.

-💞️ I’m looking to collaborate on anything if I have the capacity.
+💞️ I’m looking forward to collaborate on anything if I have the capacity.

 📫 How to reach me